3D textiles: 3D knitting

 3D knitting is a method of forming an article of clothing directly from the yarns.
 Typical examples are socks and one piece tights.
 3D knitted fabrics are also used for the production of certain reinforcement structures.
+Since 2017, Uniqlo has been offering fully 3D knit garments including T-shirts and dresses through a partnership with Shima Seiki.
+Other companies and designers have been exploring this technology, including for knit-on-demand or customized garments.
+Another technology that can be considered 3D knit is spacer knit.
+This technique creates a flat textile that has a sponge-like character.

 3D braiding

 Nonwoven

 Non-woven 3D fabrics are made of short fibers (natural and cut filaments of synthetic yarn).
 They are comparatively less successful.

 3D printing

 Additive manufacturing

 Fabric manufacturing by three-dimensional printer employs additive manufacturing, also known as additive layer manufacturing (ALM), a CAD-aided manufacturing technique that builds the object layer by layer.

-3D printing has entered the world of clothing, with fashion designers experimenting with 3D-printed bikinis, shoes, and dresses.
+3D printing has entered the world of clothing, with fashion designers experimenting with 3D-printed bikinis, shoes, dresses, bags and pouches.

 Bikini

 "N-12" is a nylon bikini that was 3D printed by Shapeways.

 Footwear and accessories

 Nike is using 3D printing to prototype and manufacture the 2012 Vapor Laser Talon football shoe for players of American football, and New Balance is 3D manufacturing custom-fit shoes for athletes.
 Vapor Laser Talon boots has 3D-printed footplates.
 Futurecraft STRUNG is another 3D printed variant belongs to Adidas.